Rules and Policies

 Camp is a great place to teach Scouts fire safety.
 Each unit should complete and use the Unit Fireguard Chart.
 These will be provided at camp.
 Fires must always be attended and your campsite fire barrel should be filled with water so ample water supply is quickly available in the case that a fire begins to spread or get out of control.

 Conserve firewood by using small fires or troop-supplied gas stoves under adult supervision.
 Large campfires are a waste of resources and a camping practice that creates relationship problems when Scouts repeat the practice in State and National Parks.
 Never leave a fire unattended.
-Minnesota State Law prohibits transporting firewood into MN or out of quarantined counties.
-In general, the Minnesota Department of Agriculture strongly recommends never transporting firewood.
+Minnesota State Law prohibits transporting firewood into camp.

 Fishing

 Anyone over the age of 16 must acquire a Minnesota fishing license.
-These can be purchased online.
+These can be purchased online or at a nearby gas station.

 Leave No Trace